Mozambique protests: Can SADC resolve the political impasse? – DW – 11/14/2024

 "There's that kind of assumption floating around that leadership in Angola, Tanzania, South Africa and Zimbabwe having already congratulated Frelimo and its presidential candidate, whereas others have sat on their hands, so to say, to wait for the finality of the process," Pigou said, adding that those premature calls do not necessarily reflect any serious divisions within SADC.

 For Zimbabwean politician Linda Masarira, SADC must do all it takes to end the political uncertainty in Mozambique, which threatens the entire region.
 "We need peace in Mozambique.
-We need stability in Mozambique as soon as yesterday."
+We need stability in Mozambique as soon as yesterday," she said.

 Edited by: Keith Walker